ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 In the DDD context it helps to convert user input to a properly casted Ruby object / hash.
 It is a lightweight dependency-free Ruby library, with a nice DSL for for specifying the structure of expected input with Ruby types.

+## PureValidator - Ruby domain object validation library

+- <a href="https://ddd-ruby.github.io/pure_validator/" target="_blank">PureValidator</a>

+PureValidator is a simple, mostly dependency-free (except `i18n`) library to validate your domain Ruby objects.
+It is an excellent companion to <a href="https://ddd-ruby.github.io/hashcast/" target="_blank">HashCast</a> to validate your Ruby objects against specific domain rules.
+What makes PureValidator special is the separation of validation rules from the object to validate.
+After countless fights against __one-size-fits-all__ `ActiveModel::Validations`-style validations that mix domain/value object with its valudations, we came to prefer this simpler and more flexible approach.

+This approach is more popular in functional programming and leads to maintainable, easily unit-testable code.
+You are free to use multiple different validators for the same object in different situations.
+For example your validation rules during creation of an object are different from validations when user is changing a single boolean flag on it.

 ## Contracts - Contracts for Ruby